Ceistean Cumanta | School FAQs

-We have summarised an A to U of school FAQs about Bun-sgoil Taobh na Pàirce below.
-For full school information please view the School Handbook or visit the school website
+For full school information please see the School Handbook and visit the school website

 Active Schools

 Active Schools is an Edinburgh Council programme of sports classes delivered in the school at lunchtime and after school.
 The school will email you when classes become available to book.
-Visit the Active Schools website or our School Activities & Clubs page
+Link: Active Schools website

 After School Childcare